-- Three (3) Probationary Evaluations (one by each member of the Core Committee); and, - Two (2) Student Evaluations.
+- Three (3) Probationary (J1) Evaluations (one by each member of the Core Committee) - Two (2) Student (J2) Evaluations

-Phase I Schedule of Activities Fall Quarter Activity Timelines (by weeks of the quarter) September Tenure Review Committee members attend in-service training session (provided by the Tenure Review Coordinator), as needed.
-2. Candidate begins tenure process.
-A Candidate employed prior to the beginning of his or her first full academic year shall nonetheless begin the tenure process in the Fall quarter.
-3. Candidate attends Tenure Review Orientation.
-Committee members attend in-service training session (provided by the Tenure Review Coordinator), as needed.
-October 5.
-At the initial meeting, the Core Committee elects one of its members as the committee Chair, and then the committee as a whole examines the job description, determines appropriate activities to be evaluated, and establishes a work schedule.
-At the same or a subsequent meeting, committee then meets with the Candidate to review tenure process, job description, criteria and expectations that will be evaluated in Phase I (including any program requirements and external standards related to the Candidate's assignment/s), and to preview a schedule for all the evaluative activities to be performed.
-Weeks 2-4 Candidate furnishes committee with written materials (such as course information sheets/"green sheets," syllabi, work/lesson plans, assessment tools, etc.) appropriate to the evaluation process.
-6. Vice President, or designated Associate Vice President, or Dean informs the committee and the Candidate of any program requirements and/or standards related to the Candidate's assignment.
-Weeks 2-4
+Phase I Schedule of Activities Year 1 Fall Quarter Activity September Weeks 0-1 A. Tenure Review Committee members attend in-service training session (provided by the Tenure Review Coordinator), as needed (6A.4.5).
+B. Candidate attends Tenure Review Orientation.
+C. Candidate begins tenure process.
+A Candidate employed prior to the beginning of their first full academic year shall nonetheless begin the tenure process in the Fall quarter.
+September/ October Weeks 2-4 D. At the initial meeting, the Core Committee; elects one of its members as the committee Chair, examines the job description, which is provided by the Dean and is available in the learning management system throughout the tenure process, determines appropriate activities to be evaluated, and establishes a work schedule.
+E. At the same or a subsequent meeting, the committee then meets with the Candidate to: review the tenure process, review the job description, review criteria and expectations that will be evaluated in Phase I (including any program requirements and external standards related to the Candidate's assignment/s), and schedule the evaluative activities to be performed.
+F. The Vice President, designated Associate Vice President, or Dean informs the committee and the Candidate of any program requirements and/or standards related to the Candidate's assignment.
+Prior to the start of the evaluation process, Chair provides the Candidate, committee members, and Tenure Review Coordinator with a written plan stating the evaluative activities to be completed in Phase I.